THE HEALTH OF THE MOUTH IS LINKED TO THE BODY.

 - Pain or numbness in the mouth or lips

 - Unexpected loosening of a tooth or teeth

-Avoid tobacco, excessive alcohol use and wear lip balm that contains sunscreen to reduce the risk of oral cancer.
+Avoid tobacco, excessive alcohol use and wear lip balm that contains sunscreen to reduce the risk of lip cancer.